 These paintings are full of light, that capture the same time a fleeting moment of life and the meaning of his eternity.
 Works that are immortalizing a place or a gesture of everyday life, that give us portraits, objects, landscapes, and details as if they were part of a feeling, with the ability to transform common elements in real art.

 I am therefore delighted that the Italian Institute of Culture and the Israeli Opera they wanted to pay homage to the eighties years old of the Tuscan’s artist with an exhibition dedicated to the bicentenary of Giuseppe Verdi, of which the artist has passionately dedicated.
 It seems nice, therefore, that the exhibition is opened on the evening of the First Traviata in Tel Aviv.

-It will be particularly meaningful to celebrate a beloved musician in the world through the works of a painter capable of being loving and understanding and at the same time decidedly inclined to translate into light, color and shapes visual movement often the abstract language of music.
+It will be particularly meaningful to celebrate a beloved musician in the world through the works of an artist painter capable of being loving and understanding and at the same time decidedly inclined to translate into the light, color and shapes visual movement often the abstract language of music.

 I thank the artist who through his tireless work and his generosity continues to give this experience, but also his daughter Sarah that promotes it with contagious enthusiasm, and all those who have wanted to collect his message to Israel, first Director Institute Dr. Carmela Callea and the Superintendent of the Opera Israel Hanna Munitz.

 My best wishes to Daniel Schinasi, Viva Verdi, Viva Italy, and Israel.”